panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 }
 ```

-Both of the expressions actually work.
-But are there cases that make a difference between them?
+You'll see shortly that *both* expressions do work.

+However, are there cases when these expression behaves differently?
 Let's find out!

 ## 1. Same behavior